afishman/HidingTheSquid/README.md

 ------------
 I use defaults for the rest of the parameters.
 If you want to view/adjust these look in:
 - Element subclasses
-- Material_Parameters (adjust the static Default method, which was a silly thing to implement)
+- MaterialParameters (adjust the static Default method, which was a silly thing to implement)

 -----------------------
 Extending the model